tweag/FawltyDeps/docs/how_to_guides.md

 I run `fawltydeps` and get some undeclared dependencies.
 What can I do with it?

-You can run a detailed report to see the exact location (file and line number), in which the undeclared dependencies were imported:
+You can run a detailed report to see the exact location (file and line number) in which the undeclared dependencies were imported:

 ```sh
 fawltydeps --detailed
 ```

+If your Python environment happens to have packages installed that provide any of these import names, then the report will also suggest these package names.
+(This is often what happens if you have `pip install`ed a dependency, but forgot to declare it properly.)

-and debug each occurrence.
-Typically an undeclared dependency can be fixed in a couple of ways:
+Go through each undeclared dependency, and consider how to resolve it, typically in one of these ways:

 - A true undeclared dependency is fixed by _declaring_ it, e.g. adding it to your `pyproject.toml` or similar.
+- Sometimes the code might be `import`ing a module without actually using it, then you might be able to simply remove the `import` statement altogether.
 - If you disagree with FawltyDeps' classification, you can always use `--ignore-undeclared` to silence the error.
-If you're sure this dependency should not have been reported by FawltyDeps, you may consider filing a bug report.
+If you're sure this dependency should not have been reported by FawltyDeps, please file a bug report to make us aware of the issue.

 ## Configuration & run